huynv81/ChineseChess_Muzero_App/README.md

 - Web is not supported yet.

-Then go ahead and run `flutter run`!
+Then go ahead and run `just` and `flutter run`!
 When you're ready, refer to our documentation [here](https://fzyzcjy.github.io/flutter_rust_bridge/index.html) to learn how to write and use binding code.